FAR-Lab/Interactive-Lab-Hub/Labs/Lab_3/readme.md

 # Data Logger (and using cool sensors!)

-*A lab report by John Q. Student.*
+*A lab report by Eduardo Joaquin Castillo*

 ## In The Report